 Let’s face it.
 Finding dining reservations at Walt Disney World can be tough!
 And if you’re looking for a specific reservation that’s been on your list for a while, it can be like a full-time job.
 Sometimes you didn’t plan your trip far ahead of time.
 Maybe you didn’t realize that you need to be logged in and ready to go before 6 a.m. on dining reservation day.
 Whatever the case may be, if you need a last-minute dining reservation and don’t know where to look, we are here to help you!

 Walt Disney World Dining Reservations

 As a reminder, dining reservations can be made at Walt Disney World 60 days from the start of your trip if you’re staying on Walt Disney World property.
-Dining reservations open up at 6 am EST, and the hardest to get reservations go very fast.
+Disney World Dining Reservations open up at 6 a.m.
+EST, and the hardest-to-get reservations go very fast.
 Restaurants like Space 220, Be Our Guest, Cinderella’s Royal Table and O’hana can be gone within minutes.
 So if you’re trying to snag one of those reservations, set your alarm or notify your travel agent so they can do it for you.

 Last-Minute Dining Reservations at Walt Disney World

 We tried to spread out this list a little, so that no matter your location, you can find something you like.
 Keep in mind, that availability will depend on your party size and desired time to eat.
 If you’re more flexible, you’ll have more options.
 Additionally, we never recommend waiting until the last minute to book something.
 So if you can plan ahead a little bit, you’ll be in better shape.
 But these restaurants usually have some availability a few days out or even sometimes the day of.